moonbeam-foundation/moonbeam-project-directory/README.md

 ![Template banner image](images/list-dapps-banner.png)

 **Disclaimer:** Moonbeam is a permissionless network.
-Any project can deploy their contracts to Moonbeam.
-The content in this section is entirely community managed.
-TODO
+Any project can deploy its contracts to Moonbeam.
+The content in this section is entirely community-managed.

 ## Minimum Content

-In general terms, to be considered and added to this list, your project/dApp must meet the following requirements in terms of content:
+In general, to be considered and added to this list, your project/dApp must meet the following requirements in terms of content:

  - Introduction (see template file)
  - Show working contracts and/or front-ends deployed or connected to the Moonbase Alpha TestNet
- - Explain users how they can test or integrate your project/dApp
+ - Explain to users how they can test or integrate your project/dApp
  - Link the GitHub repos of the code
  - Link to communication channels